Quintuplets Drum Lesson 4 – Rudiments

 Left Hand Workout

-Hi folks, I hope everything is going well.
-Here’s a workout to develop your left hand reading the exercises 1 to 8 of the Ted Reed’s Syncopation, something that will keep you busy during this period.
-The exercise must be played in cut time: left-hand plays accents and right-hand fill-ins with ghost notes.
-Feel free … More Left Hand Workout
+Here’s a workout to develop your left-hand reading exercises 1 to 8 of Ted Reed’s Syncopation.
+The exercise should be played in cut time: left-hand plays accents and right-hand fill-ins with ghost notes.
+Feel free also to incorporate foot patterns.
+Here’s a demonstration of the exercise at 80 and 104 bpm.
+Try the same concept … More Left Hand Workout

 Stick Control Workout – Triple Accent Combinations